Happy Moon Cake festival !

 5. Add in sugar and vegetable oil into a pot and cook over the stove.

+6. Stir and cook the mixture for about 15-20 minutes.
 7. When the mixture turns into dough form and not so sticky, paste is ready.

 8. Cool down and leave aside to serve as moon cake fillings.